cezarbajenaru/eks-course/EKS&Kubernetes.md

 TO DO NEXT: # this will vary from day to day

-EKS has main.tf and variables.tf done !
-Must do outputs.tf, tfvars and root/main.tf
-EKS module not called in main.tf

 1. continue in with S3's and their endpoints.
 THe s3's must be checked with TF registry and then declared correctly inside vcp_endpoints.
 What reouting tables are we allocating???
 2. CSI driver is done ?

-2. continue with EKS and then update clusternames in csi_driver allover to root/main.tf

-After EKS
-Define cluster name in csi_driver/main.tf !!!
-Install CSI Driver for EFS or EBS volumes to talk to EKS and store pod data.

 To asess if needed!: